Enterprise Management Incentive Options (“EMI”)

 These are for the most part ongoing tests and it is not usually sufficient to satisfy these tests only at the time on which the option was granted.

 HMRC may comment in advance on whether the company is a qualifying company or not.
 This is known as advances assurance.

 If the option fails to qualify as an EMI option at any time during its lifetime then it becomes an unapproved option and will be taxed as such.
 It is therefore advisable to include the usual tax indemnities in an EMI option plan and consider entering into an agreement with employees granted EMI options to transfer any employer’s National Insurance liability arising to such employees.

 - have qualifying subsidiaries, if it has subsidiaries;

-- satisfy a gross assets test;
+- meet the gross assets test;

 - satisfy tests as to its trading activities;

-- satisfy the test as to having a UK permanent establishment; and
+- have a UK permanent establishment; and

 - satisfy the test regarding 250 employees.